 - Hotel accommodation for extended delays.
 Some lines specify delay times of eight hours or more or four hours or more within the period of 10:00 pm to 6:00 am; others just say "significant" time.
 Some lines exclude hotel accommodations for delays at your home airport; others do not address this specifically but apply the principle in practice.

-- Given today's ubiquitous smart phones, the provision in many contracts that you get a free telephone call is an amusing anachronism.
-But it's there in the unlikely case you don't carry a mobile phone.
+- Given today's ubiquitous smartphones, the provision in many contracts that you get a free telephone call is an amusing anachronism.
+But it's there in the unlikely case you don't carry a mobile phone or its battery is dead.

 Cancellation Rules Outside the U.S. and Canada